nyu-acsys/template-proofs/README_oopsla21.md

 - Z3, version >= 4.5

 The easiest way to satisfy all OCaml and Coq-related requirements is through the OCaml package manager OPAM.
-We provide instructions for Linux below:
+We provide instructions for Debian/Ubuntu below:

 #### Installing OPAM